Navigate the brief menu below to find the answers to your questions.

 A: The Solar PV Associate course is a great place to start.
 This introductory course covers the fundamentals of solar energy, electricity, and design and installation of solar panels.
 The Solar PV Associate class is available in both live and online training formats and qualifies you to take the North American Board of Certified Energy Practitioners (NABCEP) PV Entry Level Exam.

-Q: Everblue offers the Solar PV Associate course in live classroom formats, as well as blended learning and on-demand webinars.
-What are the differences among these three formats?
+Q: Everblue offers the Solar PV Associate course in live classroom formats and on-demand webinars.
+What is the difference between the two formats?

-A: All three class formats have the same curriculum and will provide you with 40 hours of training, making you eligible to take the NABCEP PV Entry Level Exam.
+A: Both class formats have the same curriculum and will provide you with 40 hours of training, making you eligible to take the NABCEP PV Entry Level Exam.
 Your choice will depend upon your preferred learning style and the flexibility of your schedule.
 The live class is 5 days long.
-There are two online versions.
-The blended learning option is a combination of live webinars and on-demand anytime learning.
-The online any time version offers the most flexibility because it is completely on-demand and can be done at your own pace, whenever you choose.
+The online anytime version offers the most flexibility because it is completely on-demand and can be done at your own pace, whenever you choose.

 Q: I am interested in becoming a solar installation contractor.
 What class do you recommend?